1940 Alabama Crimson Tide football team: Kentucky

 On what was homecoming for Kentucky, the Crimson Tide shutout the Wildcats 25–0 at Lexington.
 After a scoreless first, Alabama started their first scoring drive of the game after Joe Domnanovich recovered a Kentucky fumble to give the Crimson Tide possession at the Wildcats' ten-yard line.
 Dave Brown then scored on a one-yard run for a 7–0 lead.
 Jimmy Nelson scored later in the quarter on a 63-yard touchdown run to give Alabama a 13–0 halftime lead.
 The Crimson Tide then closed the game with a pair of second half touchdowns for the 25–0 victory.
 The first came on a 39-yard Nelson run in the third and on a 40-yard Don Salls interception return in the fourth.
-The victory improved Alabama's all-time record against Kentucky 18–1–1.